Teaching Support Resources

 Student-as-Partners is an important focus at HKU and a trend in higher education.
 Teacher can include students in the design of assessments and learning experiences as a way to increase engagement.

-Examples of gamification within Common Core courses:
+Examples gamification and game-based learning within Common Core courses

 CCST9003 Everyday Computing and the Internet